Al3cLee/silverbullet-space/tex-notes/typst_intro/typst_intro.typ

 == Math

 The math syntax of Typst, however, deserves an explicit mention.
 It removes much of the clutter in the usual LaTeX math syntax _out of the box_, including the backward dash `\` before symbols, the `\left`, `\right` declarations before brackets in order for them to stretch.
-The fraction syntax is especially elegant: for simple fractions where both the nominator and the denumerator have only one term, a simple forward slash `/` suffices to make a fraction.
+The fraction syntax is especially elegant: for simple fractions where both the nominator and the denominator have only one term, a simple forward slash `/` suffices to make a fraction.
 But if you actually want the forward slash for, e.g. in-line math, you can either escape this character: `a\/b` $mapsto a \/ b$ or, more elegantly, use the built-in symbol `slash`: `a slash b` $mapsto a slash b$.
 For example, the following Typst code

 ```typst
 $ sum_(n=1)^(infinity) alpha^n / n! = "e"^(alpha) $